finanzcheck/AOM/README.md

 You must be able to run cron jobs to set up [auto archiving](http://piwik.org/docs/setup-auto-archiving/).

 To install AOM, follow Piwik's "[How to install a plugin](http://piwik.org/faq/plugins/#faq_21)" guide.
-Run `composer install` in `plugins/AOM` to install dependencies, such as the Google AdWords SDK.
+Run `composer install` in `plugins/AOM` to install dependencies, such as the Facebook Ads and Google AdWords SDKs.
 Configure this plugin (e.g. provide API credentials to advertiser's platforms).

 Set up [auto archiving](http://piwik.org/docs/setup-auto-archiving/) to automatically import data from the advertiser's